Theatron-Festival: Theatron MusikSommer

 Probably since 1996 the actual series of events has been called "Theatron MusicSommer".
 The event takes place relatively simultaneously to the adjacent impark summer festival.
 For about a month, bands or singers of different musical genres and other artists perform every evening.
 Short films and other cultural programs also fill the stage program.

 Theatron PfingstFestival

 The three-day Pentecost festival has supplemented the summer event since the year 2000.
 In 2007 it was supported for the first time by the BR-Jugend- und Szenemagazin Zündfunk and belonged to the Bavarian Open, which were then replaced by on3 (since 2013 pulse).
-In 2014, the event took place from 23 to 25 May, ie around 14 days before the Pentecost weekend.
+In 2014, the event took place from 23 to 25 May, i.e. around 14 days before the Pentecost weekend.
 Among the participants were Gin Ga, Aloa Input, Matteo Capreoli, Farewell Dear Ghost, and Jesper Munk, who had already performed at the MusikSommer 2013.